 It's a question that should make you stop and think.
 In fact, you may be in a coffee shop right now reading this article and saying to yourself, "Of course my laptop is safe; I'm always with it."

-Except when you're not...like 10 minutes from now, when you have to go to the restroom.
-Or the next time you are traveling for business and leave your carry-on items (including your laptop) under the supervision of your new "friend," engrossed in his Wall Street Journal while you run to get a soft pretzel.
-In fact, according to Safeware, a company that specializes in insuring high-tech equipment, a laptop is lost in an airport every 50 seconds.
+Except when you're not, like 10 minutes from now, when you have to go to the restroom.
+Or the next time you are travelling for business and leave your carry-on items (including your laptop) under the supervision of your new "friend" who is engrossed in his Wall Street Journal while you run to the restroom.

+In fact, according to Safeware, a company that specializes in insuring high tech equipment, a laptop is lost in an airport every 50 seconds.
 Don't become part of that statistic.
-Read on to learn the top five steps you can take to secure your laptop and roving data.
+Learn the top five steps you can take to secure your laptop and roving data.